GreenFlag31/pdf-to-image-generator/README.md

 ## Developer experience

 Focus on developer experience.
-Properties and methods are documented and typed.
+Properties and methods are exhaustively documented and typed.
 Use your IDE's autocompletion or hover on properties and methods for help.

 ## File a bug, got a new idea, or want to contribute?